Preadmission testing before your scheduled medical procedure is provided at three locations.

 When you call to schedule your appointment, please let us know about other appointments you may have in preparation for your upcoming procedure.
 Our goal is to schedule your appointment at a convenient time, so you don’t have to make more trips than necessary.

 Let us know about any special needs you may have.
 These include the use of a wheelchair, a stretcher, oxygen, or Access-A-Ride.
 If you or anyone accompanying you to your appointment prefers to communicate in a language other than English, we are happy to provide a professional medical interpreter at no cost to you.
 Sign language interpreters and other communication services are available for people who are deaf or hard-of-hearing, also at no cost.

 Please feel free to advise us if you have cultural beliefs or practices that may affect your medical care.

 Confirming or Canceling Your Appointment

-One to two business days before your appointment, our staff calls to tell you what time to arrive at our office, as well as how long your appointment is expected to take.
+One to two business days before your appointment, you receive a phone call informing you what time to arrive at our office, as well as how long your appointment is expected to take.
 The length of the visit depends on the type of procedure you are having and your health history.

 When our staff member calls you, he or she also reviews any instructions for your appointment and asks you a few questions about your health, medications, and medical history.

 Please be on time for your appointment.
-If you need to cancel your appointment for any reason, please call us and we can try to reschedule for another time that is convenient for you.
+If you need to cancel your appointment for any reason, please call us and we can reschedule for another time that is convenient for you.